-Seattle Museum Month, February 1-28, offers Seattle visitors staying in one of our 60+ partner hotels an unbeatable value: 50% off admission at our 40 museum partners, including many of Seattle’s most popular attractions.
+Seattle Museum Month, February 1-28, offers Seattle visitors staying in one of our 50+ partner hotels an unbeatable value: 50% off admission at more than 25 museums, including many of Seattle’s most popular attractions.

 Today’s topic is: family fun!
 Here are some of my recommendations if you have kids in the mix.

-A few minutes north of Seattle Center is Woodland Park Zoo, another perennial favorite of kids & adults of all ages.
-For 118 years the Zoo has been an urban oasis and is now a leader in animal conservation efforts.
+A few minutes north of Seattle Center is Woodland Park Zoo, another perennial favorite for all ages.
+Established in 1899, the Zoo has been an urban oasis and is now a leader in animal conservation efforts.
 Its 92 acres are divided into bioclimatic zones, featuring natural habitats ranging from humid tropical rain forests and coastal deserts to temperate rain forests like those of the Pacific Northwest, housing a wide range of interesting animals.

-Learn more about Seattle Museum Month at seattlemuseummonth.com and watch this space in the coming weeks for more suggestions for history lovers and seekers of the unique.
-With 40 museums, we’ve got something for every interest.
+Find your perfect hotel and learn more about Seattle Museum Month at seattlemuseummonth.com.
+See our other blog posts for more suggestions for arts & culture lovers, history & heritage buffs, and those seeking one-of-a-kind experiences.
+With more than 25 participating museums, we’ve got something for every interest.
 See you in February!

 Banner image: Seattle Aquarium